How do I enroll or get onto your waiting list?

 Do you prepare students for piano exams?

-The focus in this studio is on creating music and developing well-rounded musicians who love to play, not passing exams.
+The focus in this studio is on creating music and developing well-rounded musicians who love to play, not pass exams.
 If exam prep is what you are looking for, there are many other teachers in our area who can help you out with his goal.

 Do you accept transfer students?